 Computing nowadays is inherently distributed.
 Be it a mainstream multi-core machine, a computing cluster, or a large-scale distributed service, a modern computing system involves multiple processes that concurrently perform independent computations and communicate to synchronize their activities.
-Understanding distributed computations is therefore essential to be competitive in practice or research in computer science.
+Understanding distributed computations is therefore essential to be competitive in computing, be it in the academia or in industry.

-The school offers courses on a wide range of practical and theoretical aspects of distributed systems given by renowned experts in the field.
-The program covers the following topics:
+The school offers courses on a range of practical and theoretical aspects of distributed systems given by renowned experts in the field.
+This year the program will include, but is not restricted to, the following topics:

 All talks are given in English.